vollyimnetz/crop-thumbnails/readme.txt

 5. Quicktest on settings-page, to check if your system is correct setup.

 == Changelog ==
+= 1.2.5 =
+* fix a bug that may occure on utf8-filenames
+* refactoring vue-code and build

 = 1.2.4 =
 * change the enqueue-name of the vue.js-library provided with the plugin to "cpt_vue" to make it possible to prevent this specific include
 * update js-dev dependencies